Zelleta Mini Pill: A Complete Guide to This Progestogen-Only Contraceptive

 Zelleta’s 12-hour missed-dose window (wider than traditional mini pills) gives more flexibility.
 Here is what to do:

-- If less than 12 hours late: take the missed pill immediately and continue as normal — no additional contraception needed
+Take the missed pill immediately and continue as normal — no additional contraception is needed.

-- If more than 12 hours late: take the missed pill immediately (even if this means taking two in one day), then continue as normal — use additional contraception (condoms) for the next 48 hours
+Take the missed pill immediately (even if this means taking two in one day), then continue as normal.
+Use additional contraception (condoms) for the next 48 hours.

-- If you had unprotected sex in the 48 hours before missing the pill, consider emergency contraception
+If you had unprotected sex in the 48 hours before missing the pill, consider emergency contraception and speak with a prescriber.

-- Set a daily phone alarm to help maintain consistent timing
+Set a daily phone alarm to help maintain consistent timing and reduce the risk of missed doses.

 Zelleta and Weight

 Clinical evidence does not confirm that Zelleta directly causes weight gain.
-Any changes in weight reported by some users are likely related to water retention during certain phases of the menstrual cycle or to other individual factors rather than to the pill itself.
-If significant or unexplained weight change occurs, speak with a prescriber.
+Any changes in weight reported by some users are likely related to water retention, lifestyle factors, or individual variation rather than a direct pharmacological effect of desogestrel.
+If significant or unexplained weight change occurs while taking Zelleta, speak with a prescriber to rule out other causes.

 Stopping Zelleta and Returning Fertility

 Zelleta is fully reversible.
 Fertility typically returns quickly — often within the first or second natural cycle after stopping.
-Some women ovulate as soon as they stop taking the pill.
+Some women ovulate as soon as they take their last pill.
 There is no evidence that previous use of the progestogen-only pill impairs long-term fertility.

 Zelleta vs Other Mini Pills